Showing posts with label Course Camarguaise. Show all posts

 www.flickr.com/photos/yuribcn/2850930634/

-In a Course Camarguaise, the raseteur, an accomplished course acrobat, I can think of no better description, is dressed in white.
-His or her mission is to grab a rosette tied between the bull’s horns.
-All the raseteur is allowed to use is his or her agility, and a small hook to grab the rosette.
-No picks or swords are permitted here, and the bulls, or cows, and are not to be hurt.
-The rasteurs are rated, are celebrated, and are local heroes; the winner of the rosette gains a cash prize.
+In a Course Camarguaise, the raseteurs, are accomplished acrobats, I can think of no better description.
+They are dressed in white and their mission is to grab a rosette tied between the bull’s horns.
+All the raseteurs are allowed to use is their agility, and a small hook to grab the rosette.
+No picks or swords are permitted here, and the bulls, or more often cows are not to be hurt.
+The rasteurs are rated, celebrated, and are local heroes; the winner of the rosette gains a cash prize.

 Stes-Maries-de-la-Mer

-Stes-Maries-de-la-Mer is where the French Roma, the name the French gypsies prefer, have their acclaimed annual religious festival, in May.
-The center of all Camargue activities in May is held on the 24th and 25th of May.
+Stes-Maries-de-la-Mer is where the French Roma, the name the French gypsies prefer, have their acclaimed annual religious festival on the 24th and 25th of May.
+(You may have seen the celebration in the movie, The Da Vinci Code).
 The festival honors the three Roma Saints and especially their patron saint, Saint Sara; it is a significant festival for the Roma, but open to all.
 You may connect with tens of thousands who come to watch, alongside those who participate in this festival every year.

 Before visiting for the festival contact the local Tourist Information Office: